Paralympic Cycling Gold Medallist with Multiple Sclerosis MS

 You need to get out of that hole and find a way to live with the diagnosis.
 Don’t let it define who you are.
 I think that’s the big thing that I decided that I wasn’t Ms. Ms didn’t define the person I was.
 I was a person living within us.
 And I and it’s so funny because interviews I’ve done people say, oh, now we’re going to talk to suffer of Ms. Carol cook.

-And I always stopped them and I say, I’m sorry, but I’m not a suffer.
-I’m a person who lives with Ms. My family suffers When I have a relapse, my family because they can’t do anything.
+And I always stopped them and I say, I’m sorry, but I’m not a sufferer.
+I’m a person who lives with Ms. My family suffers When I have a relapse, my family, because can’t do anything.
 So my family and my friends are the ones who suffer when I’m not well, but I get through it.
 And I’m the one living with it, not suffering from it.

 So, you know, that’s my main thing is especially, especially with Ms. Keep exercising, it’s just so important, you know, make sure you’re eating right, not I mean, I still drink red wine and I still have my chocolate, you know, all in moderation.

-But look after your health because the healthier and fitter that you can be, the better you’re going to deal with things.
-You know, I just look at my neurological condition is something that is not going to kill me.
-You know, on my lifespan is the same as anybody else.
+But look after your health because the healthier and fitter you can be, the better you’re going to deal with things.
+You know, I just look at my neurological condition as something that is not going to kill me.
+You know, my lifespan is the same as anybody else.

-And so I’m lucky in that I’m lucky I have relapsing remitting Ms. And I don’t have progressive Ms. You know, so I’m very lucky and I know thank God that That’s what I was diagnosed and not something else.
-You know, so I just think I’m very lucky in the fact that I can, I can keep going.
+And so I’m lucky in that I’m lucky I have relapsing-remitting Ms. And I don’t have progressive Ms. You know, so I’m very lucky and I know thank God that That’s what I was diagnosed and not something else.
+You know, so I just think I’m very lucky in the fact that I can keep going.

-And I think, you know, we really have to think that and I had a friend who died a week ago, you know, 33 years old, Sarah, he want to go out she won a silver medal in London and rowing at the Olympics.
-And she just passed away from cervical cancer, you know, after a three year fight.
+And I think, you know, we really have to think that and I had a friend who died a week ago, you know, 33 years old, Sarah, he wants to go out she won a silver medal in London and rowing at the Olympics.
+And she just passed away from cervical cancer, you know, after a three-year fight.

-So, I’ve got nothing to complain about, you know, and it’s but it’s get it’s getting your head around that diagnosis.
+So, I’ve got nothing to complain about, you know, and it’s but it’s got it’s getting your head around that diagnosis.
 And it’s, and it’s realizing that hey, I’m still here.
 And while I’m still here, and I’m still breathing, I’ve still got a life.
 Yeah.
-And and, and that disease is not going to define me.
+And, that disease is not going to define me.